In collaboration with StartUp Marketing Sweden

 So now you are registered and perhaps you are in need of some help.
 If you know Swedish and want to read about the employment laws, feel free to read this document on labour laws.

-Alternatively hire temporary staff to begin with via a recruitment agency.
+Alternatively, hire temporary staff, to begin via a recruitment agency.
 There are many out there including Adecco, Academicwork and Manpower but if you want to do a Google search try this search term “interim jobb (insert your sector here)” and see what recruiters appear in the search results.

 Get an office/office space